aiidateam/aiida-tutorials/docs/sections/calculations/workflows.md

 3. Run a self-consistent field calculation on the refined structure.
 4. Run a band structure calculation at a fixed Kohn-Sham potential along a standard path between high-symmetry k-points determined by [SeeK-path][seek-path].

+## Submitting a work chain

-In order to run it, we will again open the `verdi shell`.
+In order to run this work chain, we will again open the `verdi shell`.
 We will then load the work chain using its entry point and the `WorkflowFactory`:

 ```{code-block} ipython